Somdotta07/Portfolio/README.md

     add a copy of [.github/workflows/linters.yml] to .github/workflows folder Add .gitignore file where we are keeping the files which we have to ignore.
-    Add linter files .hintrc and .stylelintrc.json to fix the errors
+    Add linter files .hintrc and .stylelintrc.json to fix the errors Take template from Figma

 Install: node.js
 Usage:

-Right click inside the HTML file and open with live server or double click the HTML file Authors
+To open the project you can simply download and double click the index.html file

+Authors

 👤 Author1